Telecommunications and the Digital Economy

 He is author of the monograph An Interconnection Model for Modern Telecommunications (1998) and ‘Revisiting the Structural Separation of Telstra’ (2004).
 The latter article served to rekindle policy debate on that topic after it had been ruled out by the then Minister for Communications.

 He is also author of 'Cultural diversity in cyberspace: the Catalan campaign to win the new .cat top level domain' (2006) and 'Estimating linguistic diversity on the Internet: a taxonomy to avoid pitfalls and paradoxes” (2007).
 The latter paper was responsible for successfully debunking the statistical data hitherto republished by UNESCO and the OECD on the diversity of language usage on the Internet.
+His most recent published paper is 'Cuba's Winners and Losers' in Inside Story.

 He is currently an honorary Professorial Fellow at the Melbourne School of Engineering, University of Melbourne; and an Adjunct Associate Professor (Research) in the School of Languages, Cultures and Linguistics at Monash University.